dotnet/csharpstandard/standard/unsafe-code.md

 >
 > *end example*

-Unlike access to arrays, access to the elements of a `stackalloc`ed block is an unsafe operation and is not range checked.
+Unlike access to arrays or `stackalloc`’ed blocks of `Span<T>` type, access to the elements of a `stackalloc`’ed block of pointer type is an unsafe operation and is not range checked.

 > *Example*: In the following code
 >